EDF Renewables Corriemoillie Wind Farm Community Fund (Strathpeffer)

 More information on the award making process is available here.

 Applications for more than £3,000 will be considered where exceptional need and impact can be demonstrated.
 This might be, for example, an application towards the refurbishment of a community facility that is used by a wide range of groups or towards a project that provides lasting benefit to disadvantaged people and/or to residents of more than one community.
-Those wishing to apply for more than £3,000 are advised to call the Fund Co-ordinator (contact details below) to discuss their application before submitting.
+Those wishing to apply for more than £3,000 are advised to call the Community Funds Adviser (contact details below) to discuss their application before submitting.

 The micro-grant scheme is operated by Strathpeffer Community Council.
 Contact them for more information and to apply for a micro-grant.